-Tinea versicolor that develops in people having dark skin may result in the loss of colour of the skin, known as hypopigmentation whereas in some people, the skin may become darken instead of lighten.
+Tinea versicolor that develops in people having dark skin may result in the loss of color of the skin, known as hypopigmentation whereas in some people, the skin may become darken instead of lightening.
 This condition is known as hyperpigmentation.

 Causes of Tinea Versicolor

 Tinea Versicolor is caused due to the infection caused by yeast Malassezia that grows rapidly on the surface of the skin.
 Some of the factors that may contribute to the growth of this yeast on the skin are:

 - Poor nutrition leads to low immunity

 - Hormonal changes